EGEE 439

 5.2d Lignin

 So, we’ve identified the chemical structures of starch, cellulose, and hemicellulose.
-Now we’re going to take a look at what lignin is, chemically.
+Now we’re going to look at what lignin is, chemically.

 The amount of different building blocks in grasses, softwood, and hardwood.